blackmja/blackmja.github.io/README.md

 ![image 2](2.PNG)
 ---

-## Setting the colors we use in the game.
+## We chose the colors we want to use in the game.

 ![image 3](3.PNG)
 ---

-## Setting the game window and name of the game.
+## We set the game window size and name of the game.

 ![image 4](4.PNG)
 ---